uknj/finance-node/README.md

 Objectives:
 	1. Convert from column to row storage.
 DONE :)
 	2. Allow stock searches from CLI and not from code.
+DONE :)
 	3. Save multiple stock searches in the same worksheet.
 	4. Attempting to allow for multiple stock searches. --DELAYED.